Skip to main content

 Employees

-6. Turn it off the Inherit targets from Parent Policy option to manually select the rule's targets.
+5. Turn off the Inherit targets from Parent Policy option to manually select the rule's targets.
 Then, select employees, departments and/or computers for the rules target from the Assign to field.
-In this case, we selected a computer.
+In this case, we selected a computer named "desktop-peotii6".

 7. Optionally, you can exclude targets in the Exclude from rule field.